-Tools on the left side of the image include zoom, contrast/brightness, contrast inversion, drawing pencil, eraser, and reset.
+In the media window, tools on the left side of the image include zoom, contrast/brightness, contrast inversion, drawing pencil, eraser, and reset.
 The candidate has the same tools.
 The examiner and the candidate cannot draw on the image or scroll through a stack of images at the same time.
 There is a control box in the top right corner of the examiner's image box.
 The candidate has default control of the image tools.
 When you want to take control of the image tools, click on "Examiner."
 To return control to the candidate, click on "Candidate."